minzzelo/cs2101ug/docs/UserGuide.md

 Format: `edit INDEX [q/QUESTION] [a/ANSWER] [c/CATEGORY] [n/NOTE] [r/RATING] [d/DIAGRAM] [t/TAG]...`

+* Refer to [common input fields](#common-input-fields) on what the different fields are and how to specify them.
 * A minimum of one field has to be given.
+* To understand how to edit diagrams using relative file paths, refer to this [short tutorial](#finding-file-path-for-diagram-field).

 Examples: